RIR360/development/journal/2025/october.md

 - The "Why" is one of the most important motivation.
 - If you don't feel like doing something, then tell your brain why you're doing it constantly.
 - The why must be bigger than the pain you're trying to overcome.
+- Your brain won't move an obstackle if you think it doesn't bother you.